Early signs show tight Kenyan presidential election | Politics

 More than 1,200 people were killed after a disputed 2007 poll and more than 100 after the 2017 poll.
 MEDIA TALLIES

-At 0800 GMT, privately-owned Citizen Television showed Ruto leading with just over 50 percent of the vote and Odinga at 48.5 percent.
-The privately-owned Nation group had Ruto leading by 51 percent to Odinga's 48 percent.
-But academics following the media's tally said they had found some errors, and cautioned that those results were not official.

-The election commission, the Independent Electoral and Boundaries Commission (IEBC), posted images of more than 95% of election result forms, from a total of 46,663 polling stations.
-The commission is only posting pictures, not numbers.
-Only two out of 290 constituency-level results are available on the commission's website.
+The election commission, the Independent Electoral and Boundaries Commission (IEBC), posted images showing results forms for more than 99 percent of the 46,663 polling stations.
+The commission only posts pictures, not numbers.
+Only seven out of 290 constituency-level results are available on the commission's website.
 The constituency result forms have to be tallied at the site and then physically taken to the national tallying centre in the capital, Nairobi, and verified before the commission issues official results.

+The cumbersome tallying process is partly the result of a Supreme Court ruling in 2017 that overturned the initial re-election of Kenyatta in August that year, citing the commission's failure to follow the process to the letter.
+It has made for a confusing tallying process as media issue contradictory numbers.

+At 1800 GMT, privately-owned Citizen Television showed Odinga leading with 51.3 percent of the vote and Ruto at 47.3 percent.
+In contrast, the privately-owned Nation group had Ruto leading by 50.7 percent to Odinga's 48.6 percent.
+Neither had tallied more than half the votes cast, and it was unclear if they were counting the same portion of the vote since the results forms were uploaded at random.
+Academics following the media's tally said they had found some errors, and cautioned their results were not official.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)